EliWoodard/EliWoodard/README.md

-Welcome to my GitHub profile!
-My name is Eli Woodard, and I'm a programmer well-versied in Python, Java, CSS, HTML, Javascript, and SASS.
-I enjoy working on a variety of projects, from web development to automation scripts.
-Below, you'll find a list of some of the websites I've built and repositories you can explore.
+Hello!
+My name is Eli Woodard, and I'm a programmer proficient in Python, Java, and frontend development using frameworks like React and Angular.
+I enjoy exploring diverse projects, including web development, game development, and automation scripts.
+Below, you’ll find a selection of my work and repositories you can explore.

 ## Websites